Types of Medical Malpractice Cases

 - giving tainted blood to a patient;

-- delaying diagnosis of a serious medical condition and reducing the chance of recovery; and
+- delaying the diagnosis of a serious medical condition and reducing the chance of recovery; and

 - improper intubation.

-Being able to prove all the elements of a medical malpractice case is critical if you hope to have any chance at recovering compensation, so don’t delay seeking legal counsel.
+Being able to prove all the elements of a medical or dental malpractice case is critical if you hope to have any chance at recovering compensation, so don’t delay seeking legal counsel.

 To learn about your legal rights, contact an attorney at the Law Offices of Wolf & Pravato.
 Call us at 954-522-5800 or 1-954-633-8270.
-Cases vary depending on circumstances, so contact an Fort Lauderdale medical malpractice attorney to review whether yours is a type of medical malpractice cases that may lead to filing a medical claim.
+Cases vary depending on circumstances, so contact a Fort Lauderdale medical malpractice attorney to review whether yours is a type of medical malpractice case that may lead to filing a medical claim.